surendirans7777/FindSomething/README.md

 ![](Images/2.PNG)

 After finding your target.
 Find some url of the target.
-Now you can test the URL with this script
+Now you can test the URL with this script.
+Sometimes not working properly :)
 ---- Note: 3rd Image not in Hackerone

 ![](Images/3.png)